SovereignCloudStack/Design-Docs/overview_monitoring_architecture.md

 # Alerting

 Wether the source are logs, metrics or health checks alerts need to be aggregated and transported via the _alert routing_ to the provider-specific alerting engine.
 This allows the flexibility of each Provider coming with their specific alerting engine while keeping the alert routing within the SCS stack standardised.

+# Architecture

+Monitoring happens on two layers: _infrastructure layer_ and the _container layer_.
+This is illustrated in [the overview diagram](https://github.com/SovereignCloudStack/Design-Docs/blob/wip-overview-monitoring-architecture/overview_monitoring_architecture.svg).
+Each layer has their own set of components to assure independence.